geojsg/data-cleaning/CodeBook.md

 ### Assigning labels to features
 * features are names properly
-* parenthesis symbols are removed for readability
+* parenthesis symbols are removed for a better readability
+* symbols "-" are replaced by "." for a better readability

 ### Measurement Variables selection

 For the purpose of the exercice, the dataset focuses only of measurements related to any kind of mean or standard deviation.
 All others measurements variables are excluded from the tidy dataset.

-=> Tidy dataset create !
+### Description of activities

+Replace activity code by activity names from the activity labels dataset

-### Summarizing data in another dataset
+### Summarizing measurements data

-Measurements variabe are summarized by pair activity / subject
+Measurements variable are summarized by their mean for each pair activity / subject.

+## Tidy dataset

+From these raw datasets, only one tidy datasets is generated with following structure:
+* Activity: nominal variable with descriptive categorical value
+* Subject : nominal variable represented by integers
+* Measurements variables : only the ones related to mean or standard deviation
+* better readable names of all these features

+This data set is created in format TXT with Tab-separated value method